 - pip-audit: tool for scanning Python environments for packages with known vulnerabilities.

 - ruff: An extremely fast Python linter, written in Rust.
-It replaces other tools such as flake8, isort, pep-naming, pyupgrade and bandit.
+It replaces other tools such as blue, black, flake8, isort, pep-naming, pyupgrade and bandit.

 Installation and Configuration